 - Fresh Homemade Yogurt: Use fresh homemade whole milk curd for the best results.
 But you can definitely use store-bought yogurt to make this chaas.
 Make sure it's fresh and is not sour or stale.

-- Consistency: The consistency of the chaas can be adjusted according to your preference.
+- Consistency: You can adjust the consistency of the chaas according to your preference.
 It should not be thick.
 For a thinner consistency, add more water.

 - Vegan: Use plant-based yogurt, like almond milk yogurt, or coconut milk yogurt, to make this chaas vegan.

 - Spicy: Adjust the green chili according to your taste.
 Skip if making for kids.

 - Immersion Blender: You can also use Immersion Blender to make the chaas if you don't have a regular blender.

 - Plain Chaas: This is the classic, simple basic version of the chaas.
 It is made by blending yogurt, water, roasted cumin powder & salt (or black salt).

 - Pudina (Mint) Chaas: In this version, Mint leaves are added.
 Blend yogurt, water, mint leaves, green chili, roasted cumin, and black salt to give refreshing mint-flavored buttermilk.

 - Masala Chaas with Tadka: In this version, tempering (or tadka) is added to the Chaas and is popular in South India.
 Blend yogurt, water, coriander leaves, curry leaves, green chili, ginger, and salt.
 For tempering, heat oil and add mustard seeds, curry leaves, and hing (asafoetida).
 Cook until the mustard seeds begin to crackle.
 Add this tadka to the chaas.